r4victor/tenthousandmeters/content/blog/python_bts_07.md

 ### Deleting an attribute

 Interestingly, a type has no special slot for deleting an attribute.
 What then specifies how to delete an attribute?
 Let's see.
-The compiler produces the `DELETE_ATTR` opcode to delete the attribute:
+The compiler produces the `DELETE_ATTR` opcode to delete an attribute:

 ```text
 $ echo 'del obj.attr' | python -m dis